AutoWorld: Learning Multi-Agent Traffic Simulation with Self-Supervised World Models: Additional Experiments

-\textbf{Coarse-to-fine Predictive Scene Context.} We study the effect of coarse-to-fine guidance from the world model in a controlled setting.
-To isolate this component, we disable DPP and use IID sampling at both stages, adopting the best-performing allocation $(8 \times 4)$ from Table~\ref{tab:wosac_ablation}.
+We study the effect of coarse-to-fine guidance from the world model in a controlled setting.
+To isolate this component, we disable DPP and use IID sampling at both stages.
 We compare a variant that conditions only on future latent occupancies with one that additionally incorporates the predictive scene context.
 As shown in Table~\ref{tab:coarse_to_fine}, adding the predictive scene context improves both realism and trajectory accuracy, increasing RMM from $0.7562$ to $0.7618$ and reducing minADE from $1.4519$ to $1.4334$.
 This suggests that aggregating future latents into a global context provides useful long-horizon structure for multi-agent coordination, whereas per-step latents alone offer only local guidance.
 Overall, the predictive scene context serves as a coarse-to-fine signal that improves the quality of generated traffic scenarios.